 The bottom line

 The best online banks can offer great customer service, no-fee account options, and extremely high interest rates that will excite anyone who cares about seeing their money stash grow.
-And specifically, if you have a large chunk of liquid cash for any reason (like an emergency fund), a high-interest money market account should be of particular importance to you.
+And specifically, if you have a large chunk of liquid cash for any reason (like an emergency fund), a high-interest savings account should be of particular importance to you.

 Rates change constantly in the high-competition world of internet banking.
 Find one that pays consistently high rates and is easy to work with.
 There are lots of options out there.
 I beg you, just don’t let your pile of cash sit there gathering dust when you could actually be putting it to work for you every month!